MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 66
 Most organisations do not deal with toxic behaviour quickly enough.
 They wait for it to get worse and inevitably chase people away.
-If you treat toxic behaviour with the urgency it requires you might be accused of overreacting by people with no better plan than "Can't we all just get along".
+Treating toxic behaviour with the urgency required might find you accused of overreacting, by people with no better plan than "Can't we all just get along."
 Toxic behaviour kills teams, projects, companies—persevere in this thankless task.

 ---
 ### 67